A 2024 Taiwan Travel Guide for Planning a Totally Epic Trip

 Let me make life easier for you by breaking it down to the best neighborhoods to stay in Taipei, with my hotel recommendations for each one.
 For each area of Taipei, I’ve included hotel recommendations for budget, mid-range, and luxury travelers, also pointing out which ones are suitable for travelers with kids.
 I’ve also got specific guides to the best hostels and luxury hotels in Taipei.

 Besides my “where to stay in Taipei” article below, I’ve got detailed guides to some of my personal favorite neighborhoods in Taipei: Beitou for hot springs, historic Dadaocheng, and funky, gay-friendly Ximending.
-Start planning your walking tours with these guides!
+Start planning your walking tours with these guides, and don’t forget about the best places to go shopping!

 If you have a very early or late flight, here are my recommended hotels in and around Taoyuan Airport.